gnss-sdr/gnss-sdr/utils/skyplot/README.md

 - Plots satellite tracks in azimuth-elevation coordinates.
 - Customizable observer location.
 - Color-codes satellites by constellation (GPS, Galileo, GLONASS, BeiDou).
-- Elevation mask set to 5°, configurable via the `--elev-mask` option.
+- Elevation mask set to 5°, configurable via the `--elev-mask` optional argument.
 - Outputs high-quality image in PDF format.
-EPS, PNG, and SVG formats are also available via the `--format` option.
+EPS, PNG, and SVG formats are also available via the `--format` optional argument.
-- Non-interactive mode for CI jobs with the `--no-show` option.
+- Non-interactive mode for CI jobs with the `--no-show` optional argument.
-- Constellations to plot can be configured via the `--system` option.
+- Constellations to plot can be configured via the `--system` optional argument.
-- Optionally uses an OBS file to limit plot to the receiver observation time (`--use-obs`).
+- Optionally, it uses the corresponding RINEX observation file to limit the plot to the receiver observation time via the`--use-obs` optional argument.
-  - When enabled, the tool looks for a matching file by replacing the last character of the NAV filename with `O`/`o` and uses it if found.
+  - If this argument is set, the tool looks for a matching file following standard RINEX naming conventions, and uses it if found.

 ## Requirements